excubo-ag/WebCompiler/README.md

 #### Changes in version 3.6.Y

 Added support for .NET 8.
-Note that this release depends on preview version of `Microsoft.Extensions.FileSystemGlobbing` package when targeting .NET 8.
+Note that this release depends on release candidate version of `Microsoft.Extensions.FileSystemGlobbing` package when targeting .NET 8.

 #### Changes in version 3.3.Y